 - Parties means Purchaser and Supplier.

 Art.
 2 Conventional form of additions and waivers to these Conditions

 2.1 Any agreement that may add to or amend the clauses in these Conditions, or that constitutes a waiver of such, shall be valid only if made in writing.

 2.2 These Conditions completely summarize and supersede any prior understanding and agreement either oral or written between the Parties, as regards General Conditions.

 2.3 All references to laws, regulations, rules and provisions in general and/or to measures by the authorities refer to those in force, it being expressly agreed that any change, revision, amendment or adjournment shall automatically entail the obligation of the Parties to adhere to the new situation of fact and law.
 As for contractual risk, Supplier assumes, at its exclusive charge, the risk of being obliged to make any type of investment necessary and/or useful for adhering to any change, revision, amendment or adjournment as aforesaid.

-2.4 Any violation and/or behaviors different from that established in these Conditions, whether tolerated or uncontested by Purchaser, shall not constitute a departure from these Conditions nor a precedent to be referred to, and moreover, shall not be interpreted as House of Afangaro’s tacit acceptance of such violation.
+2.4 Any violation and/or behaviors different from that established in these Conditions, whether tolerated or uncontested by Purchaser, shall not constitute a departure from these Conditions nor a precedent to be referred to, and moreover, shall not be interpreted as Afangaro’s tacit acceptance of such violation.

 2.5 Neither Party shall be liable where the performance of its obligation should become impossible for exceptional circumstances or causes of force majeure.